-- Continuation of the clinical trial of our Cell Pouch in collaboration with JDRF under our US IND at the University of Chicago for patients with hypoglycemia unawareness using human donor islets and a standard of care antirejection drug regimen to further study the safety and efficacy of the device and islets: - Submission of final documentation to the European Union to complete the HemAcure Horizon 2020 program to receive the final claim and to develop next steps which may include submission for further grant funding for a product development program for treatment of hemophilia A consisting of factor VIII releasing therapeutic cells transplanted within Sernova's Cell Pouch; - Conduct preclinical proof of principal studies as part of a product development program for treatment of hypo-thyroid disease consisting of thyroid hormone releasing tissue transplanted within Sernova's Cell Pouch; - Production of human stem-cell-derived cells for diabetes and in vivo proof of principle assessment of these differentiated human stem cells for their safety and efficacy within Sernova's Cell Pouch for the treatment of insulin-dependent diabetes; - Assessment of novel immune protection technologies for the transplanted Cell Pouch cells, to further develop and advance Sernova's therapeutic vision for diabetes and other diseases of a product consisting of immune protected therapeutic cells within the Cell Pouch; and - Continue to collaborate with pharmaceutical companies to assess safety and efficacy of our combined technologies in preclinical studies for potential negotiation of a licensing arrangement and commercial development partnership for our hemophilia and diabetes programs.
+- Continuing the clinical trial of our Cell Pouch in collaboration with JDRF under our US IND at the University of Chicago for patients with hypoglycemia unawareness using human donor islets and a standard of care antirejection drug regimen to further study the safety and efficacy of the device and islets.
+The Company is expecting to report preliminary safety data from Sernova's clinical study in the first half of 2019 and preliminary efficacy data in the second half of 2019; - Submitting final documentation to the European Union to complete the HemAcure Horizon 2020 program to receive the final claim and to develop next steps which may include submission for further grant funding for a product development program for treatment of hemophilia A consisting of factor VIII releasing therapeutic cells transplanted within Sernova's Cell Pouch;

+- Conducting preclinical proof of principal studies as part of a product development program for treatment of postoperative hypothyroid disease consisting of thyroid hormone releasing tissue transplanted within Sernova's Cell Pouch; - Assessing of the quality characteristics including release criteria of cells being transplanted into the Cell Pouch for our various therapeutic indications; - Producing human stem-cell-derived cells for diabetes and in vivo proof of principle assessment of these differentiated human stem cells for their safety and efficacy within Sernova's Cell Pouch for the treatment of insulin-dependent diabetes; - Assessing novel immune protection technologies for the transplanted Cell Pouch cells, to further develop and advance Sernova's therapeutic vision for diabetes and other diseases of a product consisting of immune protected therapeutic cells within the Cell Pouch; and - Continuing to collaborate with pharmaceutical and medical device companies as well as leading academic centers to assess safety and efficacy of our combined technologies in preclinical studies for potential negotiation of a licensing arrangement and commercial development partnership for our hemophilia and diabetes programs.